[Note: If you just came here for a coupon code and you already know about the FX, click on this link and enter the code “WAKEANDBAKE” for $30 off]

 As for decarb, you can adjust the cycle to any temperature for any length of time, so it leaves it up to the user to try and get the decarb results they’re looking for.

-There's one downside that may not apply to anyone but me, but I feel like I have to mention it here.
-There is a little piece that come along with the Levo 2.
-And if you use it, you can’t use the device.
+There’s one downside that may not apply to anyone but me, but I feel like I have to mention it here.
+There is a little piece that comes along with the Levo 2.
+And if you use it, you can’t use the device without it.
 I lost it and had to wait for a week to get a replacement.

 If you’re good at keeping things the size of a quarter from getting lost in your kitchen, that might work for you, but I’m a type A.5 personality (halfway between A and B) and my kitchen is B territory.

 Levo 2 vs. Ardent FX Cost